top of page

 A tiny Ruby-crowned kinglet hops across a deck looking for insects

-If you are familiar with a Carolina Wren, and they way they move around, Kinglets move in a similar fashion.
-They flap quickly, bounce from branch to branch with easy, and small flits of their feathers is all it takes to propel them out of sight.
+If you are familiar with a Carolina Wren, and they way they move around, The Ruby-crowned Kinglets move in a similar fashion.
+They flap quickly, bounce from branch to branch with ease, and small flits of their feathers is all it takes to propel them out of sight.
 Have you ever seen a Ruby-Crowned Kinglet in person?
 We'd love to hear from you in the comments below!

 bottom of page